panibitlab/Magic8Ball/README.md

 # 🎱 Magic 8 Ball

 <p align="center">
-  Ask a question, shake the device, and let fate decide. ✨ A tiny Arduino-powered Magic 8 Ball that answers your questions when you shake it.
+  A tiny Arduino-powered Magic 8 Ball that answers your questions when you shake it.
 </p>